Director of the Center for GIScience and Geospatial Big Data (CeGIS)

 |Office:||Callcott, Room 320|

 Dr. Zhenlong Li joined the Department of Geography in 2015 after receiving his Ph.D. in Earth Systems and Geoinformation Sciences from the George Mason University (GMU).
 He holds a B.S.
 (2006) in GIS from Wuhan University and an M.S.
 (2010) in Earth System Science from GMU.
-Dr. Li was named a Breakthrough Star by USC in 2020 and one of the Geospatial World 50 Rising Stars by the Geospatial Media and Communications in 2021.
-He is also a Peter and Bonnie McCausland Faculty Fellow at the USC College of Arts and Sciences (2020–2023).
+Dr. Li is named a Breakthrough Star by USC in 2020 and a Geospatial World 50 Rising Stars by the Geospatial Media and Communications in 2021.
+He is also a Peter and Bonnie McCausland Faculty Fellow at the USC College of Arts and Sciences (2020-2023).

-Dr. Li’s primary research field is GIScience with a focus on geospatial big data analytics, high performance computing, spatiotemporal analysis/modelling, cyberGIS, and geospatial artificial intelligence (GeoAI).
-By synthesizing cutting-edge computing technologies, geospatial methods, and spatiotemporal principles, Dr. Li and his Geoinformation and Big Data Research Lab aim to accelerate spatial information extraction and advance knowledge discovery to support domain applications such as disaster management, climate analysis, human dynamics, and public health.
+Dr. Li’s primary research field is GIScience with a focus on geospatial big data, spatial computing, social media analytics, cyberGIS, and geospatial artificial intelligence (GeoAI).
+By synthesizing cutting-edge computing technologies, geospatial methods, and spatiotemporal principles, Dr. Li and his Geoinformation and Big Data Research Lab aim to accelerate spatial information extraction and advance knowledge discovery to support domain applications such as disaster management, human dynamics, public health, and climate change.

 - GEOG 363: Introduction to Geographic Information Systems